oemof/oemof-solph/README.rst

 Installation
 ============

-If you have a working Python3 environment, use pypi to install the latest oemof-solph version.
-Python >= 3.6 is recommended.
+If you have a working Python3 environment, use pypi to install the latest version of oemof.solph.
+Python >= 3.8 is recommended.
 Lower versions may work but are not tested.

 ::